FalixNodes-Software/KB-articles/content/_posts/discord/discordjs/2025-06-16-create-discordjs.md

 author: TWIXhunter
 ---

----
-Layout: Post
-Title: How to Create a Discord.js Bot
-Category: Discord.js
-Tags: General
-Permalink: discord/discordjs/general/create-discord-js
-Description: 'Learn how to create and host a Discord bot using the Discord.js package.'
-Keywords:
-    - keyword: discord.js
-      matches: Create, Host
-Author: TWIXhunter
-—

 Using Discord.js to create and host a Discord bot allows you to bring custom functionality, automation and interactive features directly to your Discord server.
 Whether you're building a moderation tool, a music player or a fun chatbot, Discord.js gives you the flexibility to do so using JavaScript and Node.js.

 Running a Discord bot is only possible on a paid FalixNodes plan.